-yellow signIf upon review of the site plan a city official – usually, but not necessarily, an arborist or forester – determines that trees must be removed or destroyed or will be injured during construction, a “Preliminary Approval” posting is made by placing a yellow sign for a minimum of 5 business days on private property and 15 calendar days on public property.
-The site plans must match the actual site conditions and the affected trees must be marked prominently in orange paint for this posting to occur.
+If upon review of the site plan a city official determines that trees must be removed, injured, or destroyed during construction, a “Preliminary Approval” posting is made by posting a yellow sign for a minimum of 7 business days on private property and 15 calendar days on public property, as well as on the Arborist Division online list of sign postings.
+The yellow sign posting process must be followed and the site plans must match the actual site conditions with the affected trees marked prominently in orange paint.

-Appeals regarding trees on private property may be made by anyone who owns property or resides within the neighborhood planning unit (NPU) in which the property is located or within 500 feet of the property.
-Appeals regarding trees on public property may be made by any citizen of Atlanta, any owner of a property or a business in Atlanta, or any civic organization in the NPU in which the trees are located.
+Appeals regarding trees on private property may be made by anyone who 1) owns property or resides within the neighborhood planning unit (NPU) in which the property is located or 2) within 500 feet of the property.
+Appeals regarding trees on public property may be made by 1) any citizen of Atlanta, 2) any owner of a property or a business in Atlanta, or 3) any civic organization in the NPU in which the trees are located.

 After an appeal is filed, any activity authorized by the decision under appeal is stopped: "no permits shall be issued, no trees cut, nor earth disturbed.”
 The clerk sets a hearing date and will notify the person who filed the appeal and the property owner.